 The long answer is that your body will definitely store fat differently after liposuction.
 Liposuction will not stop you from gaining or losing weight.
 It only means that there are fewer fat cells in certain areas of the body.
 However, fat cells in other parts of your body can still grow larger.
 So if you lead an unhealthy lifestyle after the procedure, it is entirely possible to experience weight gain after liposuction.

 Fat will not return if a patient maintains their post-lipo weight.
-Even if a patient has minimal weight gain after liposuction, the liposuction will still be effective.
+Even if a patient has minimal weight gain after liposuction recovery, the liposuction will still be effective.

 For instance, if you weigh 130 pounds after liposuction and maintain your weight at around 124 pounds, you will see dramatic results from your liposuction.